ga4gh/data-security/AAI/AAIConnectProfile.md

         advance where to find a corresponding `/token`.
 This may limit the functionality of accepting tokens from some Brokers.
 (TODO: Question: is an opaque token an alternative to validation?
 Does 1.2 need to support this flow?)

-    2. For Token Container flows, Claim Clearinghouses MUST check the validity of the JWT token.
+    2. For Passport flows, Claim Clearinghouses MUST check the validity of the JWT token.
 Follow the guidance in the JWT access tokens for validity.

 4. Claim Clearinghouses service can be a Broker itself and would follow the [Conformance For Brokers](#conformance-for-brokers).